Victoria's state-owned water sector is made up of 18 water corporations constituted under the Water Act 1989.

 Victoria's water corporation boards oversee the management of our water and sewerage services.
 The boards are responsible for managing each water corporation’s strategic planning and day to day affairs.

-- Governing the Victorian Water Industry is an overview of the governance and legislative framework that regulates the Victorian water industry
+- A guide to governing in the water sector (PDF, 6.2 MB) is an overview of the governance and legislative framework that regulates the Victorian water industry.

 - On Board – Governance guidance is a collection of useful information and resources to help directors who want to understand their role and responsibilities as a board member of a public entity